| Home | Bookmark | Tell | Active petitions in over 75 countries | World Times |

 We, the undersigned, call on the Minister for Education and Science to register Educate Together as a patron of second-level schools as a matter of urgency, and to facilitate families who wish to exercise their right to choose a second-level school with Educate Together's specific ethos.

-The Educate Together Second-level Campaign petition to Minister for Education and Science was written by Educate Together Second-level Project and is hosted free of charge at GoPetition.
+The Educate Together Second-level Campaign petition to Minister for Education and Science was written by Educate Together and is in the category Education at GoPetition.